 Tai moves away his left arm to avoid my sweeping attack, and swings his right horn-punch at my left temple.
 This represents a side strike.
 Tai could use any other hand forms for the side strike, like a palm chop or a crane beak.
 He could also use any other stances.

 I shift my body slightly backward to avoid Tai's attack, and instantly move forward using the pattern "Jade Girl Threads Shuttle" to "float" Tai's attack with my right hand, and strike Tai's right ribs with my left palm.

 Tai steps back his left front leg to avoid my attack, immediately turns his body and executes a high kick to my head.
 Without moving my feet, I move my body backwards to avoid his high kick, using the pattern "Low Stance Single Whip".

 Tai brings his right leg back, turns his body and executes a middle kick at my ribs.
 I glide backward and grip the kicking leg using the "lu" technique of "Grasping sparrow's Tail".

 Tai quickly withdraws his left leg, and executes a snap low kick at my groins.
 I bring my front right leg backward, but still in front of my left leg, into a false-leg stance, and chop at the shin of the attacking leg, using the pattern "Needle at Bottom of the Sea".

-Tai brings back his left leg, and executes a left whirlwind kick at my right ribs.
+Tai brings back his right leg, and executes a left whirlwind kick at my right ribs.
 I move my left leg a small step diagonally to my left, and executes a thrust kick at the thigh of the kicking leg.Techniques form only one aspect of combat.
 Other aspects are often more important.
 Even if you know the appropriate techniques, but if you lack skills, force or speed, you would be unable to execute the techniques effectively.